dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 decapsulation key is expanded into a variable size based on the parameter set but includes the hash of the encapsulation key is not used.

-Unlike DHKEM, ML-KEM does not rely on an external Key-Derivation Function (KDF).

 **TODO**: Describe the mapping between `GenerateKeyPair`, `DeriveKeyPair`, `SerializePublicKey`, `DeserializePublicKey`, `Encap`, and `Decap` in HPKE